Exanite/Exanite.Core/README.md

 # Exanite.Core

-Miscellaneous code I use for my Unity projects.
+Collection of miscellaneous code I use for my C# and Unity projects.

 Note: This package is intended for personal use.
 Things can change without warning.